 Applications are now being accepted for the 2021 Pacific Northwest Preservation Field School in Concrete, Washington.
 See the "How to Apply" section below for the link.

-The 2021 Pacific Northwest Field School is slated to take place in Concrete, WA in the foothills of the North Cascades.
-The town is best known for its history of Portland cement production with numerous industrial and commercial buildings constructed using its namesake material.
+Located in the foothills of the North Cascades, Concrete, Washington, is best known for its history of Portland cement production with numerous industrial and commercial buildings constructed using its namesake material.
 This year’s Field School activities will center on an early cast-in-place concrete building, the historic Baker Club House.
 The 1914 building was once a social venue and offices, with a Portland cement laboratory in the basement!
 The Field School will also explore the surrounding industrial landscape, which includes remarkable cast-in-place concrete silos, a crusher plant, and fence posts.
-Come join us at Field School in Concrete, WA where we will explore historic concrete preservation and industrial landscapes!
+Come join us at Field School in Concrete where we will explore historic concrete preservation and industrial landscapes!